hylo-lang/Lotsawa/ImplementationNotes.md

     in the predot earleme of X'
   - incomplete items in the Earley set of X's start earleme whose postdot symbol is the predot symbol of X (this is the same as the reduction lookup).

+## Handling lookups 2 and 3

+These lookups occur in the current Earley set

+- **Lookup 2:** to quickly determine whether a given item is already stored in the current Earley set, so that it isn't added twice.

+- **Lookup 3:** to determine Leo uniqueness in the current Earley set, i.e. is this the only item ending in •Y for some symbol Y.

+It's possible we can skip lookup 2 altogether, because we are actually intentionall storing an item per derivation.
+However, it's unclear whether equivalent derivations (with the same predot earleme) can show up.
+My best idea at the moment for both lookups is to maintain some hash tables for the current Earley set, and simply clear them when it's complete.

 ## Representing Predictions